ColbyBrungard/Geoprocess-by-area/README.md

 G. SaLEM model is meant for escarpment modeling of initially flat terrain.
 I suppose that this might work for valley borders along the Rio Grande, but maybe not useful since I'm not dealing with bedrock, but deposited sediment.

 H. Compound analysis Useful for Channel Network Base level, channels, relative slope position, but it is broken.
-Tried commandline and gui and it just hung up.
+Tried commandline and gui and it just hung up trying to calculate vertical distance to channel.

 I. Vertical Distance to Channel Network - requires channel network, which I can probably get from ta_compound 0, but which may give me relative elevation